psf/black/README.md

 Then you need to install `typed_ast` and `regex` directly from the source code.
 The error happens because `pip` will download [Python wheels](https://pythonwheels.com/) if they are available.
-Python wheels are a new standard of distributing python packages and packages that have cython and extensions written in C are already compiled, so the installation is much more faster.
+Python wheels are a new standard of distributing Python packages and packages that have Cython and extensions written in C are already compiled, so the installation is much more faster.
 The problem here is that somehow the python environment inside `vim` does not match with those already compiled C extensions and these kind of errors are the result.
 Luckily there is an easy fix: installing